 But cloud migration doesn’t make sense for everyone, and it could expose a company to some potential difficulties if they select the wrong cloud vendor.
 If the potential benefits of migrating to the cloud are outweighed by the risks, companies face a difficult choice.
 They can either keep their computing infrastructure in-house, or identify cloud vendors capable of providing Service Level Agreements (SLAs) that address potential concerns and implement best practices and tools capable of meeting the specific security needs.

 Establishing why an organization wants to shift to the cloud is a critical question because the answer will dictate what it needs from a cloud computing strategy.
 It will also determine how the next question is answered…

 When most people think about the cloud, they don’t put much thought into how it’s actually structured.
 In reality, any company looking to migrate to the cloud faces a major decision about what type of cloud deployment can be best adapted for their needs.

 Just because an organization makes a decision to move to the cloud, it doesn’t have to migrate all of its data and processes in one fell swoop.
 Depending upon the organization’s needs, it often makes sense to move certain departments, or only specific areas of those departments, to the cloud while keeping sensitive information related to data like payroll or internal email “in-house.”

-Once an organization knows what assets will move to the cloud and when, it can work on identifying an appropriate cloud provider to help facilitate the transition.
+Once an organization knows what assets will be migrated as part of its cloud computing strategy, it can work on identifying an appropriate cloud provider to help facilitate the transition.
 A few key issues take center stage during this section process: